alonnov/IoT-NAS/README.md

 - **Compile-time optimization** - debug code doesn't even exist in release builds

-## 📝 License

-This project was created as an educational exercise by Alon Nov.

----

 ## 🧩 Plugin Example

 You can extend the system with plugins (shared libraries) that add new commands or behaviors at runtime.
 Below is an example of how to create, build, and use a plugin: